James Hamlin: Political career

 Hamlin was a member of the Republican Party.
 He was hired as a general delivery clerk for the Raleigh post office as a patronage position in the 1880s.
 An avid supporter of organized labor, he acted as a leading black member of the local Knights of Labor branch, and when he traveled east to conduct business he also encouraged others to form Knights of Labor assemblies.
 In 1883 Hamlin was elected to the Raleigh Board of Aldermen, representing the 4th Ward.
 On May 15 the board sat to elect a mayor, but before this was done the Democrats on the board passed a resolution declaring several Republicans ineligible to hold their seats.
 Hamlin was denied his seat on the grounds that he worked at the post office.
 In the 1890s he joined with a group of black parents to lobby the public school superintendent to allow for their involvement in their children's education.

 By 1899 Hamlin served on the Raleigh Board of Aldermen, representing the 4th Ward.
 Together with Charles Williams, Hamlin was one of two black men to vacate his position on the board in May 1901, amid the entrenchment of Jim Crow racial segregation in Raleigh.
 Later that year he became Recorder of Deeds in Washington in a temporary capacity.
-In 1917 he co-founded the Raleigh chapter of the National Association for the Advancement of Colored People.
+In 1917, he co-founded the Raleigh chapter of the National Association for the Advancement of Colored People.
 In 1919 he was the only black person in Raleigh to serve as a notary public.

 Later life

-Hamlin died in 1924 and was buried in Mt.
+Following the intervention of U.S. Senator Lee Slater Overman, in February 1924, Hamlin was allowed to collect a pension of $30 per month for his military service.
+He died on October 19, 1924, and was buried in Mt.
 Hope Cemetery.
 His drug store was inherited by his family, who sold it in 1957.
 It closed in 2017.